miracle-42/demo.futureforms/README.md

 *Release 0.1*

-FutureForms is for *Javascript only* web sites.
+FutureForms is *Javascript only* web sites with database.

 FutureForms is a Javascript REST API library.